 4. Work out your calorie intake and track.

 Download a calorie tracker app like MyFitness Pal and start learning what actual food portions look like.
-If you have time to watch TV, you have time to track your calories – Oh, I’m being a pompous dick?
-No. I’m being real.
+If you have time to watch TV, you have time to track your calories.

-It’ll save you years of stress and delusion.
+Also, read this.
+It’ll save you years of stress and frustration.

 Before you start worrying about what supplements you should take, worry about consuming whole, nutrient-rich, foods and getting adequate sleep and recovery.
 Things that are far more important.

 6. Get realistic with your goals

 However long you think you need to get in shape: double it.

-7. Your physique is gonna suck for a long time before you get to a point where you’re content.
+7. Your physique is going to suck for a long time before you get to a point where you’re content

 And because of this, the majority of people quit.
 Embrace this period of suck and learn everything you can; both the good (successes) and the bad (failures).